isaacnmm/pestpolicy-hugo2XX/content/posts/best-swing-sets-for-small-yards/index.md

 ###  3.*Design*

 So, how will the swing set be installed in the backyard?
 You'll need to consider the size and design of every swing set and how it would sit in the garden.
-Read Also: [Swing Sets under 500](https://pestpolicy.com/best-swing-sets-under-500/).
-For example, the Monkey Bar Swing set will come with a broader free-standing design and therefore, will require more ground space.
+Read Also: [Swing Sets under 500](https://pestpolicy.com/best-swing-sets-under-500/).For example, the Monkey Bar Swing set will come with a broader free-standing design and therefore, will require more ground space.

 However, the Flexible Flyer set is more compact, with its A-frame design, and thus will take less space in the backyard.